 Building bridges between short-term ROI and Desirability in turbulent times!

-Back to all articlesIn difficult economic times, brands need to maintain desirability among their customers and not stop their marketing efforts abruptly.
+In difficult economic times, brands need to maintain desirability among their customers and not stop their marketing efforts abruptly.
 By making use of their available data, they will reap the benefits when the economic situation improves.

 And that’s not all.
 While natural demand for a brand’s products (the “baseline”) is a valuable foundation on which to build, it can deteriorate over time in the absence of ad hoc advertising investments.
-The recent example of the pandemic is a perfect illustration of this.
+The not-so-distant example of the pandemic is a perfect illustration of this.
 Several studies show that suddenly interrupting advertising spending during the pandemic proved costly once things returned to normal.
 It required much more expensive advertising investments (around 50% more than traditional amounts) to turn the tide and return to pre-pandemic metrics.
 But building a baseline is a gradual process, strongly correlated with building brand image and awareness, then familiarity and consideration.

 Communicating in times of crisis is certainly a balancing act between short-term profitability and long-term traction.
 However, the overlap between online and offline marketing efforts is such that many opportunities can be seized.
 For example, searching for information on the Internet (Online) and buying in-store (Offline) is a well-known phenomenon (ROPO: research online, purchase offline).
 And let’s not forget that the opposite can also occur – people discover items in store and buy online.
 This is really interesting, and often more than 20% of online sales are directly generated by offline investments, led by TV and press advertising.
 In contrast, digital ROI often increases by more than 25% when we consider its impact on offline sales (beyond simple e-commerce sales).